Only Time Will Tell: Modelling Information Diffusion in Code Review with Time-Varying Hypergraphs: Modelling information diffusion with time-varying hypergraphs

 Communication is a complex and manifold process that changes over time.
-We need simulation models as a purposeful and simplified abstraction of such complex phenomenons, imitating those complex real-world processes to enable measurability, gain insights, predict outcomes, and understand the mechanics.
+We need models as a purposeful and simplified abstraction of such complex phenomena, imitating those complex real-world processes to enable measurability, gain insights, predict outcomes, and understand the mechanics.

 A simulation model has two components: a conceptual model and a computer model \cite{DeFranca2016}.
 A conceptual model is a (non-software) abstraction of the simulation model that is to be developed, describing objectives, inputs, outputs, content, assumptions, and simplifications of the model \cite{Robinson2006}.
-On the other hand, the computer model is a description of the conceptual model cast in software.
+On the other hand, the computer model describes the conceptual model implemented in software.

-In the following subsection, we define, describe, and discuss the conceptual and computer model of our communication model for information diffusion.
+In the following subsection, we define and discuss the conceptual and computer model of information diffusion in code review.